What is adenomyomas?

 Adenomyomas of the gallbladder is a benign condition characterized by the presence of abnormal growths within the gallbladder wall.
 While typically noncancerous, understanding the symptoms, diagnosis, treatment options, and management strategies for adenomyomas is crucial for patients seeking relief from associated symptoms and optimal gallbladder health.

-What are the symptoms of adenomyomas?
+What are symptoms of adenomyomas?

 Adenomyomas of the gallbladder may present with the following symptoms: